supernovus/lum.js/README.md

 ## Setup

-* If you don't have a _gulp_ binary run:  'npm install -g gulp-cli'
-* If you don't have a _grunt_ binary run: 'npm install -g grunt-cli'.

 * Run 'npm install' to install development dependencies.
 * Run './bin/download-deps.js' to download external resource scripts.

+* If you want to use 'gulp 3' as your build system, run './bin/setup-gulp3.sh'
+    * If you want to install the _gulp_ binary use: './bin/setup-gulp3.sh -g'
+    * If you want to uninstall old versions first use: './bin/setup-gulp3.sh -g -u'
+    * If you want to install the binary manually: 'npm install -g gulp-cli'
-* If you want to use 'gulp' as your build system, run './bin/setup-gulp.sh'
+* If you want to use 'gulp 4' as your build system, run './bin/setup-gulp4.sh'
+    * If you want to install the _gulp_ binary use: './bin/setup-gulp4.sh -g'
+    * If you want to uninstall old versions first use: './bin/setup-gulp4.sh -g -u'
+    * If you want to install the binary manually: 'npm install -g "gulpjs/gulp#4.0"'
 * If you want to use 'grunt' as your build system, run './bin/setup-grunt.sh'

 * Run 'gulp' or 'grunt' to compile the source files into website scripts.